hansibalen/astigmatism/README.md

 ## Description

 Inspired by Max Cooper's Resynthesis [video](https://www.youtube.com/watch?v=Kpm1l0HfkV0), I wanted to emulate the light trails effect which is featured throughout the video.
 I noticed the effect was pretty similar to what people with [astigmatism](https://en.wikipedia.org/wiki/Astigmatism) see, thus I decided to name the project "Astigmatism".
-Although I've written the script that is needed to emulate the effect, you will need a solid understanding of Adobe After Effects in order to follow up, since a good part of achieving the effect is to experiment with the layers.
+Although I've written the script that is needed to emulate the effect, you will need a solid understanding of Adobe After Effects in order to follow up, since a good part of achieving the effect is to experiment with the layers.\
+Also, you will need images / videos that were taken at night with low lighting, since the multiple layers being rendered with the script won't translate well with footage that has too much light.

 ## Installation